The area has been hit with record low temperatures and uncharacteristic snowfall, and San Jacinto County came to a standstill on Monday.

 According to The Weather Channel, Winter Storm Uri spread brought heavy snow and damaging ice to parts of the South, Midwest and Northeast.
 Winter Storm Viola has already begun in the West and will be right behind #Uri, bringing significant snowfall totals to many across the country this week.
 It is expected to bring snow to many of the same locations currently being hit by Uri.

-Area road closures included:
+Area road closures include:

 •Highway 190 Trinity River Bridge shut down